 What is Our Approach to Detoxification and Withdrawal from Fentanyl Addiction?

 Even though the programming at Timberline Knolls is holistic in nature, we do recognize that fentanyl addiction, and an addiction to synthetic fentanyl, necessitates medical care in order to best serve the individuals we treat.
-Chemical dependency, after all, is a medical disease that does require stabilization in order to help a person advance in his or her recovery.
+Chemical dependency, after all, is a medical disease that does require stabilization in order to help a person advance her recovery.

 Beyond just the contributing factors that led to the development of the addiction in the first place, successful fentanyl and synthetic addiction treatment must address and treat the physiological factors of chemical dependency as well.
 At Timberline Knolls, we include this type of care in our programming when a woman comes to us looking to heal and recover from chemical dependency concerns and we make each individual’s personal wellbeing and safety a top priority when administering such treatment.